 Terraform with Azure

 Hashicorp Terraform is an open-source tool for provisioning and managing cloud infrastructure.
-It codifies infrastructure in configuration files that describe the topology of cloud resources, such as virtual machines, storage accounts, and networking interfaces.
-Terraform's command-line interface (CLI) provides a simple mechanism to deploy and version the configuration files to Azure or any other supported cloud.
+It codifies infrastructure in configuration files that describe the topology of cloud resources.
+These resources include virtual machines, storage accounts, and networking interfaces.
+The Terraform CLI provides a simple mechanism to deploy and version the configuration files to Azure.

 This article describes the benefits of using Terraform to manage Azure infrastructure.